praveensripati/001-mcafee-aws-dev-workshop/README.md

 # Note

 1. Everything will be shared via Github.
+Except for the videos which will be there in the Edureka LMS.

 1. We will try to make the sessions interactive with a lot of labs/demos as we progress.
 Initially we will setup the foundation.